Advertiser Disclosure

 Cons

-• Low upload speeds on most plans
+• Low upload speeds on most plans, which vary depending on your location

 Xfinity scores extremely well when it comes to speed and consistency tests.
 According to Ookla’s real-world testing, Xfinity provides the second-fastest speeds on average, and is the most consistent overall.